Patient Privacy Policy.

 Can I refuse to provide emergency contact and next of kin?

-You are not required to provide a NOK or emergency contact, however this may impair our ability to care for you in an urgent situation where you are unable to be contacted.
+You are not required to provide a NOK or emergency contact; however it may impair our ability to care for you in an urgent situation if you are unable to be contacted.

-What access and information is shared with your NOK (Next of kin)?
+What access and information are shared with your NOK (Next of kin)?

 In the case of an emergency, we may need to provide some medical information to your NOK, however this we would only provide information that is necessary to manage the urgent situation.

-In In an urgent situation if we cannot contact, we may contact your NOK to ask for their assistance in contacting you.
+In an urgent situation if we cannot contact you, we may contact your NOK to ask for their assistance in contacting you.

-What access and information is shared with your emergency contact?
+What access and information are shared with your emergency contact?

 The same level of access and information as your NOK.